Nate Oliver (ice hockey): Post-hockey career

 Having made a transition to acting, Oliver took on a role as an associate producer in 2024 for the film CATnip, a horror/comedy Christmas movie about residents of an apartment building trapped with feral cats.
 Scheduled for release in 2025, the cast includes the likes of Chevy Chase, Bruce Dern and Joey Lauren Adams.
 Oliver is also poised to appear in the film as a paramedic.

-Personal
+Personal life

+Oliver graduated from Canisius College.
+In addition, he also attended Williamsville South High School.

-Oliver considers his closest friend in hockey to be Finnish Olympian and HPK team manager Maija Hassinen-Sullanmaa and he credits her as one of the main influences in his becoming a professional women's hockey GM.
+Of note, he considers his closest friend in hockey to be Finnish Olympian and HPK team manager Maija Hassinen-Sullanmaa and he credits her as one of the main influences in his becoming a professional women's hockey GM.